sebantu1181/1610-FinalProject/OSI_Model.md

  * Ring topology

 #### Summary
-The Physical layer lays the groundwork for network communication by handling the physical aspect of data transmission, from converting digital signals to managing the actual transfer over the chosen hardware.
+The Physical layer outlines the framework for network connection by handling the physical aspects of data transmission, from translating digital signals to controlling the actual transfer across the specified hardware.